fezmid/flutterduck/content/post/about/index.md

 Seriously though, I'm just a regular guy who wanted to learn a little more about GitHub and Hugo, so decided to make a site to help with that learning process.

 My name's Chris White, and I'm known as [Fezmid on Twitter](https://www.twitter.com/fezmid).
 You can find me [here on LinkedIn](https://www.linkedin.com/in/cwhite/).
+And my (currently tiny) [GitHub site is here](https://www.github.com/fezmid).

 I have many interests, and I may or may not talk about them as time goes on here.
 Some of them are: